fluffynuts/yafs/README.md

 A (small) collection of common promise-based functions I keep having to write around the `fs` module:

+- ls
+  - list contents of folders, with options like recursion and regex-matching
 - readFile
 - readTextFile
   - because I keep having to specify the options and I often want text files, not buffers